punktDe/codeception-maildev/Readme.md

 # punktde/codeception-maildev

-## Gherkin Steps and module functions to test using Mailhog
+## Gherkin Steps and module functions to test using MailDev

 ### How to use